-‘Bold And The Beautiful’ Spoilers For Monday: Zoe Receives A Devastating Blow
+'Bold And The Beautiful' Spoilers For Monday: Zoe Receives A Devastating Blow

 The Bold and the Beautiful daily spoilers indicate that Zoe will receive the SMS.
 It will be a devastating blow to her because she had been waiting for a sign from the designer that he was interested in her.
 As seen below, she realizes that she would have made different decisions if she had known how Zende felt about her.

-However, Zoe and Carter had made love on the night in question.
-Zende’s hands were tied after they went to bed and he opted to drop any romance.
+However, Zoe and Carter made love on the night in question.
+Zende's hands were tied after they went to bed and he opted to drop any romance.
 Even when she sought his advice after Carter proposed to her, he urged her to marry the man who adores her.
-He never indicated that he was interested in her.
+He never indicated he was interested in her.

-The Bold and the Beautiful spoilers indicate that Zoe will make a stunning choice when she confronts Zende about his feelings.
+The Bold and the Beautiful spoilers reveal that Zoe will make a stunning choice when she confronts Zende about his feelings.
 Later, she pitches up at his house with plans to seduce him.